 To force a Qualys Cloud Agent scan on Windows, you toggle one or more registry keys.
 This is convenient because you can remotely push the keys to any systems you want to scan on demand, so you can bulk scan a lot of Windows agents very easily.

 In Windows, the registry key to use is HKLM\Software\Qualys\QualysAgent\ScanOnDemand\Vulnerability.
 You control the behavior with three 32-bit DWORDS: CpuLimit, ScanOnDemand, and ScanOnStartup.
 Setting ScanOnDemand to 1 initiates a scan right away, and it really only takes a second.
 Setting ScanOnStartup initiates a scan after the system comes back from a reboot, which is really useful for maintenance windows.
 CpuLimit sets the maximum CPU percentage to use.
-Unlike the Linux client, this is just a value between 1 and 100 in decimal.
+This works a little differently from the Linux client.
+On Windows, this is just a value between 1 and 100 in decimal.
 Even when I set it to 100, the agent generally bounces between 2 and 11 percent.
 After trying several values, I don’t see much benefit to setting it any higher than about 20.
+Usually I just omit it and let the agent do its thing.

 You can also force an Inventory, Policy Compliance, SCA, or UDC scan by using the following appropriately named keys: